U.S. News Rankings

 |SAT/ACT scores must be received by||January 31|

-University of California--Davis has a total undergraduate enrollment of 25,096, with a gender distribution of 45.0 percent male students and 55.0 percent female students.
+University of California--Davis has a total undergraduate enrollment of 25,759, with a gender distribution of 44.6 percent male students and 55.4 percent female students.
+At this school, 25 percent of the students live in college-owned, -operated, or -affiliated housing and 75 percent of students live off campus.
 University of California--Davis is part of the NCAA I athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 Campus Info & Services

 University of California--Davis offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
 University of California--Davis also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at University of California--Davis.

 |Students who have cars on campus||N/A|

 |Health insurance offered||Yes|